MrThearMan/drf-pipeline-views/docs/quickstart.md

     }
 ```

-Logic blocks are useful if you want to skip some logic methods under certain conditions,
+Logic blocks are useful if you want to skip some parts of the logic under certain conditions,
 e.g., to return a cached result.
 This can be accomplished by raising a `NextLogicBlock` exception.
 The exception can be initialized with: